raghavb1/external_android_vm/README.md

-SVMP Event Server
+Puck Event Server
 =================

-Receives incoming sensor and touch screen update events from the client and reinjects them into the SVMP virtual machine's Android framework.
+Receives incoming sensor and touch screen update events from the client and reinjects them into the Puck virtual machine's Android framework.

 License
 =======